CiscoDevNet/terraform-provider-sdwan/website/docs/r/vpn_interface_feature_template.html.md

 * `restrict` - (Optional) Restrict flag for VPN interface type Feature Template, Default: false
 * `groups` - (Optional) List of Groups in tunnle for VPN interface type Feature Template, Range: [1, 4294967295]
 * `border` - (Optional) Flag indicating whether Border is enabled or not for VPN interface type Feature Template, Default: false
-* `control_connection` - (Optional) Flag indicating TLOC connection is enabled or not for VPN interface type Feature Template
+* `control_connection` - (Optional) Flag indicating TLOC connection is enabled or not for VPN interface type Feature Template, Allowed value: true, false
 * `maximum_control_connections` - (Optional) Maximum number of vSamart controllers that WAN tunnel interface can connect for VPN interface type Feature Template, Range: [0, 100]
 * `vbond_as_stun_server` - (Optional) Flag indicating whether Session Traversal Utilities for NAT(STUN) is enabled or not for VPN interface type Feature Template, Default: false
 * `exclude_controller_group_list` - (Optional) List of vSmart controllers that the tunnel interface is not allowed to connect for VPN interface type Feature Template, Range: [0, 100]